appdevjohn/Social-Network-Backend/README.md

 <br>

 **`PUT /groups/:groupId/set-admin`**<br>
-Sets the admin status of a user within a group to true or false.<br>
+Sets the admin status of a user within a group to true or false.
+There must always be at least one admin user in a group.<br>
 |Field|Location|Required|Description|
 |---|---|---|---|
 |groupId|param|true|The ID of the group which to add the user.|